Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/client-outline-template-03.md

 ## Problem statement (most important)

 Current control methods for the spotted lanternfly (SLF) fail to ensure destruction or provide a reliable way to quantify how many egg masses were destroyed.
-Eggs are protected by a waxy coating and can adhere to rough surfaces (2); if scraped onto the ground, they can still hatch if not destroyed.
-The core challenge is developing a mechanical system that ensures destruction of egg masses across various surfaces and enables growers to numerically analyze the system’s success rate.
+Eggs are protected by a waxy coating and 68.5% are adhered to rough surfaces such as tree bark (2); if scraped onto the ground, they can still hatch if not destroyed.
+Our challenge is to develop a mechanical system that ensures destruction of egg masses across various surfaces and enables growers to numerically analyze the system’s success.

 ## Impact
 Vineyards reduce SLF populations at the source by targeting egg masses, which prevents the emergence of 30 to 50 insects per egg mass (1).
 Verifying destruction allows vineyards to quantify population reduction, improving confidence in control protocols and providing a scalable solution.

 ## Proposed direction(s)
-Dual-Jaw Egg Removal and Containment System
+Jaw-Bucket Egg Removal and Containment System

 ### Concept A (primary): The Buzzkiller